TokynBlast/pyTGM/README.md

 >This note will be deleted in the next version.

 >[!NOTE]
 >This will be on PyPi soon.
-Once PyPi tech support replies, and I change the email associated with my account (It wasn't the correct one), it will be uploaded.
+Once pylint is wrorking, I will upload it to PyPi
 >
 >This note will be deleted once uploaded to pypi.